-The aim of the study abroad semester in Asia is to give you an unforgettable life experience.
-The most important thing is to be enthusiastic and active so that you will have a chance to see and experience as much as possible.
+The aim of study abroad semester in Asia is to give you an unforgettable life experiences.
+The most important thing is to be enthusiastic and active, so that you will have a chance to see and experience as much as possible.
 Get to know people, learn at least the basics of the language and take your studies seriously.
 A few months is not a very long time to take in and learn so many new things, so every day is valuable.
-Experiencing a culture shock is a normal part of staying abroad for any longer period of time, especially if the destination's culture is very different from your own.
-Please look at this useful infographic, which summarizes what a culture shock is and gives tips for overcoming it.
+Experiencing a culture shock is a normal part of staying abroad for any longer period of time, especially is the culture of the destination is very different from your own.
+Take a look at this useful infographic which provides a good summary of what a culture shock is and also gives tips for overcoming it.